tock/tock/doc/reference/trd-appid.md

 binary in this process binary followed by a 32-bit application ID, encrypted by the private key of the public key in the TLV.

-`TbfHeaderV2Credentials` headers MUST come after all other headers;
-the last `TbfHeaderV2Credentials` header  precedes the compiled application binary.
-If a `TbfHeaderV2Credentials` header includes a cryptographic hash, signature, or other value to check the integrity of a process binary, the computation of this value MUST include

-  - the compiled app binary,
+`TbfFooterV2Credentials` headers follow the compiled app binary in a TBF object.
+If a `TbfFooterV2Credentials` footer includes a cryptographic hash, signature, or other value to check the integrity of a process binary, the computation of this value MUST include the complete TBF Header and the compiled app binary.
-  - the TBF header base,
-  - writeable flash regions TLVs,
-  - package name TLVs,
-  - fixed address TLVs,
-  - permissions TLVs, and
-  - persistent ACL TLVs.

-**We need to be more precise here about how this calculated.**

-Computing an integrity value in a credentials TLV MUST NOT include the contents of credentials TLVs.
-Instead, integrity values MUST be computed as if all credentials TLVs were filled with zeroes.
-Note, however, that since the total size of the TBF object is included in the integrity value, a TBF object cannot change in size.
-Use cases that need to be able to add or change credentials in a given process binary need to pre-allocate enough space to do so.
-The `Padding` type allows a process binary to reserve space for future credentials TLVs.

-Any future specification of a TLV MUST include a statement of whether the TLV is included in the computation of integrity values.
-If the TLV is not included, the computation MUST execute as if the TLV were filled with zeroes.
-It is RECOMMENDED that new TLVs be included in integrity value computations unless technical reasons make this impossible.
+Integrity values MUST be computed over the TBF Header and compiled app binary.
+Computing an integrity value in a Credentials Footer MUST NOT include the contents of Credentials Footers.
+If future extensions to the Tock Binary Format add new footers which should be included in integrity computations, it is RECOMMENDED that these footers are always placed before Credentials Footers.

-4 `Verifier` trait
+5 `Verifier` trait
 ===============================

 The `Verifier` trait defines an interface to a module that accepts,